 The line of LeClair-Eric Lindros-Keith Jones accounted for three of the four Philadelphia goals, with each member racking up a goal and two assists apiece.
 Rod Brind'Amour scored the other goal for the Flyers, who won for the fifth time in six outings.
 That stretch of good fortune just so happened to coincide with the acquisition of Jones from the Colorado Avalanche, following a seven-game winless run (0-5-2) and having picked up just one win in 10 games (1-6-3) prior to the trade.

-2010 -- The Flyers outshot the New Jersey Devils 41-25 but could not beat Johan Hedberg until Danny Briere's power play goal midway through the third sent the game to extra time in an eventual 2-1 shootout loss at Prudential Center.
-It's the second defeat in the skills competition in as many days for Philadelphia, as they dropped a 3-2 decision to Miikka Kiprusoff and the Calgary Flames the previous day at the Wells Fargo Center.
+2010 -- The Flyers outshot the New Jersey Devils 41-25 but could not beat Johan Hedberg until Daniel Briere notched a power play goal midway through the third to send the game to extra time in an eventual 2-1 shootout loss at Prudential Center.
+It was the second defeat in the skills competition in as many days for Philadelphia, as they had dropped a 3-2 decision to Miikka Kiprusoff and the Calgary Flames the previous day at the Wells Fargo Center.

 2013 -- Vincent Lecavalier scored a goal in the first game back in his old stomping grounds and Mark Streit posted his first goal as a Flyer, but Victor Hedman scored twice and added an assist as the Tampa Bay Lightning downed the Flyers 4-2 at Tampa Bay Times Forum.